Frances Smit

 When I became a parent without examples or understanding from childhood to draw upon -- from what is a tooth fairy to where Santa lives to why the Easter bunny brings a basket and what’s in said basket -- I learned by doing, making mistakes and doing again.

 In baptizing me in ways of new beginnings, God shows me that every day and in every circumstance, God offers us ways to begin again.
+No matter our past shame and current pain, the God of all Wisdom extends ways forward.
+Because